hshoemaker-istation/hshoemaker-istation/README.md

 ### Hi there 👋

 I'm Harry Shoemaker, Senior Web Application Engineer on the Reports and Sites team.
+I'm full-stack, mostly working in .NET, C#, Angular, TypeScript, and SQL.

+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/harry-shoemaker-7a868057/)!

 <!--
 **hshoemaker-istation/hshoemaker-istation** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.